cdelorme/system-setup/readme.md

 I still offer a `setup` script with interactive prompt for configuration, which will execute a series of modular scripts.

-You can run my setup script remotely via:
+You can run my setup script remotely via `wget`:

+    bash <(wget --no-check-certificate -qO- "https://raw.githubusercontent.com/cdelorme/system-setup/master/setup")

+Or the `curl` alternative:

     bash <(curl -s "https://raw.githubusercontent.com/cdelorme/system-setup/master/setup")

+_A fresh `debian` install does not have `curl` by default._

 It will ask you for the configuration options as necessary to execute, downloading remote resources as needed.